Frequently Asked Questions

 About Oxbridge

-Accommodations & Facilities, General, Preparations, Safety & Supervision
+Accommodations & Facilities, General Preparations, Safety & Supervision

 This carefully supervised and structured learning environment extends into the students' free time.
 We ensure that our activities are not only educational, but cultural and social as well.
 Day trips, field trips, and guest speakers are planned to complement each student's educational experience for a truly experiential learning opportunity.

 Yes!
 In addition to our two- and four-week programs, students in grades 10-12 may opt to attend the Oxford Summer Seminar.
-Depending on the program you attend, you may also participate in the Barcelona Connection immediately after the conclusion of your program.
+Depending on the program you attend, you may also participate in the Paris Connection immediately after the conclusion of your program.

 And you are, of course, welcome to come back for multiple summers.
 Some of our students have attended as many as four of our programs!